aionnetwork/aion-docs/aion-virtual-machine/troubleshooting.md

 ### InvocationTargetException: Method argument parsing error: NullPointerException

 You need to include a variable type for your argument.
 See the [Variable Types page](/aion-virtual-machine/troubleshooting).

+### InvocationTargetException: Dapp call failed.
+Code: FAILED_REVERT

+You need to supply the `@Callable` annotation on any functions or methods you wish to call from _outside_ the contract.
+This can be either a user calling the contract, or another contract.
+See the [Callable Functions](/aion-virtual-machine/contract-fundamentals/callable-functions) section for more details.